TheSyx04/Lab13-Observability/docs/assignment-instructions.md

 Notes:
 - `@observe()` is already used in agent pipeline
 - if keys are missing, tracing falls back to dummy context

+Checklist:
+- [ ] Langfuse keys are set in `.env`.
+- [ ] 10-20 requests were sent after keys were configured.
+- [ ] Langfuse shows at least 10 traces.
+- [ ] One complete waterfall trace is captured/screenshot-ready.
+- [ ] Trace metadata/tags are visible on sample traces.

 ## Step 7) Dashboards
 Build exactly these 6 required panels: